utopia-foss/dantro/doc/data_io/transform.rst

     kwargs:                         # Keyword arguments
       one_kwarg: 123
       another_kwarg: foobar
-    salt: ~                         # Can be used to perturb the hash
+    salt: ~                         # Is included in the hash; set a value here
+                                    # if you would like to provoke a cache miss

     # All arguments _below_ are NOT taken into account when computing the hash
     # of this transformation.
 Two transformations that differ _only_ in the